shawenyao/jekyll-now/_posts/2022-06-27-Stack-Overflow-The-LED.md

 ## Controlling Lighting

 Reinventing the communication protocol between a PC and a keyboard isn't fun.
-Fortunately, the Vial project already had it all figured out (see appendix).
-After flashing the keyboard with the Vial-compatible firmware (again, see appendix), a very specific message needs to be sent by the Python script to control the lighting on the keyboard:
+Fortunately, the Vial project already had it all figured out (see references).
+After flashing the keyboard with the Vial-compatible firmware (again, see references), a very specific message needs to be sent by the Python script to control the lighting on the keyboard:

 ```python
 import hid